-During her career, Bassett won two WTA singles titles and 12 doubles titles.
+Bassett won two WTA singles titles and 12 doubles titles during her career.
 She reached a career-high ranking of No. 8 in the world in singles and No. 10 in doubles.

-Off the court, Bassett was known for her fashion sense and was often referred to as the “Glamour Girl of Tennis.”
+Off the court, Bassett was known for her fashion sense and was often called the “Glamour Girl of Tennis.”
 She also married American tennis player Robert Seguso in 1987.

 Helen Kelesi was born on January 15, 1969, in Edmonton, Alberta, Canada.
 She currently resides in Las Vegas, Nevada, USA.
-Kelesi turned pro in 1985 and retired from professional tennis in 1997.
+Kelsi turned pro in 1985 and retired from professional tennis in 1997.

 Off the court, Kelesi was known for her fiery personality and aggressive playing style.
-She also competed for Canada in the 1988 Olympic Games in Seoul, South Korea.
+She also competed for Canada in the 1988 Seoul, South Korea Olympic Games.

 Alexandra Wozniak was born on September 7, 1987, in Montreal, Quebec, Canada.
 She currently resides in Blainville, Quebec.
 Wozniak turned pro in 2005 and retired from professional tennis in 2018.

-During her career, Wozniak won one WTA singles title and two doubles titles.
+Wozniak won one WTA singles title and two doubles titles during her career.
 She reached a career-high ranking of No. 21 in the world in singles.

 Jane O’Hara was born on October 15, 1956, in Vancouver, British Columbia, Canada.
 She currently resides in Los Angeles, California, USA.
 O’Hara turned pro in 1977 and retired from professional tennis in 1982.

-During her career, O’Hara reached the quarterfinals of the Australian Open and the French Open.
+O’Hara reached the quarterfinals of the Australian Open and the French Open during her career.
 She reached a career-high ranking of No. 26 in the world in singles.

 Off the court, O’Hara was known for her unique playing style, which incorporated a two-handed backhand and a left-handed serve.
 She also competed for Canada in the 1979 and 1981 Fed Cup.